Close ILTakeCare Suggestion

 Differences between Coinsurance and Deductible

-A deductible is a fixed amount a policyholder has to pay before the insurer starts contributing towards the medical treatment.
-For example, if your policy necessitates a deductible of INR 5000, you will have to bear treatment expenses of up to INR 5000 before the insurer starts paying.
+A deductible is a fixed amount that a policyholder must pay before the insurer begins to contribute towards medical expenses.
+For example, if your policy has a deductible of ₹5,000, you will need to pay treatment costs up to this amount first.
+After that, the insurer covers eligible expenses as per the policy terms, though additional cost-sharing like copay or coinsurance may still apply.

 Deductibles differ from coinsurance payments on a few criteria: